|Project Name||Enhancing Development Management for Sustainable and Inclusive Growth|

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-(c) A draft final report on the strategic plan for BBC Secretariat was submitted to the government for review
+(b) Final report on the strategic plan for BBC Secretariat is for submission.

 |Stakeholder Communication, Participation, and Consultation|